-This elegant table displays many admirable features, not only in the material and labor involved in its construction, but in its design as well.
-Consider the top: the center light area is built up from three sheets of veneer, the center sheet cut on the bias.
+This elegant table displays many admirable features.
+Consider the top: the center light area is built up from three sheets of veneer.
 The dark areas on either side comprise 10 sheets, while the two drop leaves comprise another 8, for a total of 21 individual sheets of veneer!
 Then the satinwood crossbanding was added, followed by another band of calamander, and finally the delicate boxwood stringing finishes the edge.

 Next, we move to the frieze.
 The front, with two drawers of superbly dovetailed mahogany, exhibits subtle book-matched veneers, while the back, without drawers, is veneered in a single long sheet.
 The rectangular stringing, which ends in an unusual 'arrow and ball' motif, emphasizes the table's horizontality.